Terms & Conditions

 Prohibited Items and Behaviour

 - You are prohibited from bringing certain items to or acting in certain ways at the Event.
-Prohibited items include glass, excessive alcohol, pets (with the exception of registered guide dogs), BBQs, fireworks, candles, gas stoves, quads or mini bikes, generators, sound systems, illicit drugs and any other illegal items.
+Prohibited items include glass, excessive alcohol, pets (with the exception of registered guide dogs), BBQs, fireworks, candles, gas stoves, quads or mini bikes, drones, professional camera equipment, generators, sound systems, illicit drugs and any other illegal items.
 Prohibited behaviour includes lighting fires, stealing, harming the environment, disrupting local communities, damaging the Event Site and equipment, tampering with neighbours’ properties, anti-social behaviour, aggressive or harassing conduct and impaired driving.
 Refer to the Website for a full list of prohibited items and behaviour and for more information.
 If we are required to confiscate a prohibited item, we do not guarantee the safe return of that item.
 You agree we are not responsible for any loss or damage associated with us confiscating a prohibited item.

 Intellectual Property and Recordings